 - Grip mat.
 Mix soap, water, and a slippery bathtub and you’ve got yourself a recipe for disaster.
 Bathtubs can be extremely slippery, so using a grip mat on the bottom of the tub will prevent a lot of slipping and potential injuries.

 - Tearless shampoo.
-At some point or another, soap WILL get in their eyes.
-Avoid that painful burn in their eyes by using kid-friendly tearless shampoo!
+At some point, soap WILL get in their eyes.
+Avoid that painful burn by using kid-friendly tearless shampoo!

 - Temperature control.
 Always test the water before putting them in.
 Having water that is too hot or too cold can be pretty traumatizing for kids.
-Some people use thermometers to get the perfect temperature every time, but simply feeling the water before putting them in is fine also.
+Some people use thermometers to get the perfect temperature every time, but simply feeling the water before putting them works as well.

 - Avoid squirt toys or toys that collect water and are difficult (or impossible) to clean.
 The accumulation of water will eventually turn into mold and can be very dangerous for your child to play with.
 Consider sealing the holes with hot glue, or just avoid these toys altogether.

 - Bath cups.
 All kids love scooping up water and pouring it out.
 Over and over again.
-Sometimes it’s the simple things.
-Use a regular cup, bowl, or anything they can scoop and pour with.
+Sometimes it’s the simple things, right?!
+Use a cup, bowl, or anything they can scoop and pour with.

 - Bath swimmers.
 These little wind-up toys are such a fun distraction for kids.
 They are always amazed at the toy swimming through the water and its a great way to keep their little mind occupied while you scrub away.